We've put together a short video to help you understand more about saving and investing into ISAs.

 Although the interest on savings accounts is paid gross, you may have to pay tax on the interest you receive if you've exceeded any Personal Savings Allowance that you have.
 For more information on the Personal Savings Allowance Click here.

 Individual Savings Accounts (ISAs) were introduced by the government as a tax efficient way of saving or investing.
 The favourable tax treatment of ISAs may change in the future.

-For the 2017/18 tax year, there will be 4 types of ISAs - Cash ISA; stocks & shares ISA; Innovative Finance ISA and Lifetime ISA.
+For the 2017/2018 tax year, there are 4 types of ISAs - cash ISA; stocks and shares ISA; innovative finance ISA and lifetime ISA.
 You can only pay your ISA limit into one of each type of ISA in the tax year.
 Your ISA limit can be paid into any combination of the types of ISAs.

-Santander offer Cash ISAs and Stocks & Shares ISAs.
-Currently Santander do not offer Innovative Finance ISA and Lifetime ISA.
+Santander offer cash ISAs and stocks and shares ISAs.
+Currently Santander do not offer innovative finance ISA and lifetime ISA.

 A cash ISA is an ISA based on cash saved in an account.
 With cash ISAs you don’t have to pay tax on the interest you earn.
 Just like Savings accounts, there are different types of cash ISAs.

 A variable rate cash ISA pays a variable rate of interest where the interest rate can go up or down, but you can access your money at any time.